aikatz/sketch-city/docs/milestones/milestone3.md

 ### Next task and improvements
 Due to limited time, we did not have our real life maze navigation run successfully.
 However, we are certain that our DFS algorithm works in various situations since we had a random maze generator and tested it many times.

+We plan to upgrade our wall detector because they are very unaccurate.
+The readings from the wall sensor that we are currently using is a bell curve again distance.
+Also, we belive that the power left in the batteries are also affecting the sensitivity of the sensors and the servos.